sourcesoft/dotfiles/README.md

    atuin import zsh
    ```

-   The zsh config binds Atuin to `Ctrl-R` and up-arrow history search.
+   The zsh config binds Atuin history only to `Ctrl-R`; up-arrow and vi-mode
+   `/` use normal shell history.

 4. Start AeroSpace and SketchyBar.